Company car as a salary top-up

 - the address of departure and the address of arrival.
 If you drive to a meeting from your place of work and back again, you should write down the addresses of arrival and departure for both the outbound journey and the return journey;

-- the route you followed, if this is different from the most customary route;
+- the route you followed, if this is different from the most normal route;

 - whether this is a private journey or a business journey;

-Alternatively, an adequate kilometer log may be kept with the aid of Black Box systems.
+Alternatively, an adequate kilometer log may be kept with the aid of black box systems.
 These are automated registration systems that support the kilometer log.
 They accurately record the number of kilometers driven in the car.
 The written reports based on these records often specify each journey.
-In this respect, the Black Box may help reduce the administrative burden, because a multitude of journey details are recorded automatically.
+In this respect, they may help reduce the administrative burden, because a multitude of journey details are recorded automatically.

 The driver indicates himself whether the journey is a business journey or a private journey.
-Therefore, a relationship between the report and other documents (diaries and the like) will still be necessary, as is also the case with a manually kept kilometer log.
+Therefore, a relationship between the report and other documents (such as diaries) will still be necessary.

-The totality of reports and underlying documents constitutes the (verifiable) kilometer log that serves as proof of the actual use.
+Together, these reports and documents represent the (verifiable) kilometer log that serves as proof of actual use.

 Statement of no private use of company car

-If your private use of the car will not exceed 500 kilometers per calendar year, you may apply for a Statement of no private use of company car (Verklaring geen privé-gebruik auto) from the Tax and Customs Administration.
-You submit a copy of this statement to your employer, who will then be able to omit the addition.
-You should always be able to prove convincingly to the Tax and Customs Administration that your private use of the car did not exceed 500 kilometers.
-You can do this by means of – for instance – a balanced kilometer log.
+If your private use of the car will not exceed 500km per calendar year, you may apply for a statement of no private use of company car (Verklaring geen privé-gebruik auto) from the Tax and Customs Administration.
+You submit a copy of this statement to your employer, who will then be able to omit the addition of extra tax.
+You should always be able to prove convincingly to the Tax and Customs Administration that your private use of the car did not exceed 500km.
+You can do this by means of – for instance – a complete kilometer log.

 If you are unable to supply the proof, the Tax and Customs Administration will issue you with a retrospective assessment for the wage tax/national insurance contributions owed and the income-related contribution towards the health care insurance scheme.
 The retrospective assessment may be increased by the assessment interest owed and, where applicable, a penalty.

 The statement is valid for an unlimited period.
 If there is a change in the circumstances under which you applied for the statement, you should notify the Tax and Customs Administration as soon as possible.
 In that case, your statement will be revised.
 The Tax and Customs Administration will inform your employer of the change.
-Your employer will subsequently make the addition.
+Your employer will subsequently deduct the additional tax.